hires/Dintree-Virtual/README.md

-# Dintree-VCV
+# Dintree-Virtual

-This repo contains Dintree VCV Rack Modules.
+This repo contains Dintree Virtual Rack Modules.
 Dintree is the name of DIY open-source modules created by Andrew Kilpatrick of Kilpatrick Audio.

-This code is is licensed under GPL with the additional requirement that commercial hardware versions of this module, code or concept not be made without express written permission from Andrew Kilpatrick.

 **Useful links:**